chermehdi/chermehdi-blog/content/posts/java-streams-part-1.md

 {{< image src="/img/streams-class.png" alt="Stream class hieararchy" position="center" style="border-radius: 8px;" >}}

+**Disclaimer**: I may use the words: stream and pipeline interchangeably.

-The main implementation of the `Stream<E>` interface is the `ReferencePipeline<E>` class which contains implementations for most operations, most if not all the intermediate operations (also called stages) inherit from the ReferencePipeline class (unless the pipeline's content is a primitive type pipeline. *more on that later*).
+The main implementation of the `Stream<E>` interface is the `ReferencePipeline<E>` class which contains implementations for most operations, most if not all the of intermediate operations (also called stages) inherit from the `ReferencePipeline`class (unless the pipeline's content is a primitive type pipeline. *more on that later*).

-Every pipeline instance keeps track of (omitting some for brevity):
+Every pipeline instance keeps track of *(omitting some for brevity)*:
 - The source pipeline and the parent pipeline.
 - The operations flags in the form of a  bitfield.
 - The next pipeline.
 - The source Spliterator | source Supplier.
 - Flags to indicate whether parallel or not.
 - The depth of the current pipeline (i.e the number of operations until now).

 There are two special implementations of the `ReferencePipeline` that are worth pausing to look at:

-`Head<E>`: This implementation is mainly a marker class, to differentiate between an intermediate operation and the start of the pipeline.
+- `Head<E>`: This implementation is mainly a marker class, to differentiate between an intermediate operation and the start of the pipeline.

-`Sink<E>`: An enhanced `Consumer`. it represents the intermediate and terminal nodes through which the data flow inside the stream, it offers flow control methods such as `accept(int, long, double, Object)`, `begin(int), end()`.
+- `Sink<E>`: An enhanced `Consumer`. it represents the intermediate and terminal nodes through which the data flow inside the stream, it offers flow control methods such as `accept(int, long, double, Object)`, `begin(int)` and `end()`.

 Intermediate operations inside a stream can be split into 2 categories: